A-300, Citizenship

 7 | Disallow any quarters in which the wage earner received TANF, SNAP, Medicaid or SSI after January 1, 1997. |

-8 | If the LPR:
+8 | If the LPR: - has 40 quarters, the LPR is eligible.

 |

 9 | If the individual disagrees with SSA's records for quarters of covered earnings, provide the individual with Form H1020.
 On Form H1020, explain that HHSC will certify the LPR if proof is provided that SSA was contacted to resolve the record of earnings.
 Provide the LPR copies of the WTPY response(s).
-If the LPR needs to resolve a disagreement about a parent's or spouse's SSA record, advise the LPR that the spouse or parent must go to SSA to reconcile the individual's record.
-The LPR can resolve the SSA records for a deceased spouse or parent. |

 10 | If the LPR contacts SSA to resolve the disagreement, SSA provides the individual with a document or Form SSA-7008, Request for the Correction of Earnings.
 The document or Form SSA-7008 verifies the action being taken to resolve the disagreement about the individual's SSA record.
 When the LPR provides the verification, submit the verification for imaging.
-Consider the LPR an eligible alien for TANF, SNAP and Medical Programs for one of the following time periods:
+Consider the LPR an eligible alien for TANF, SNAP and Medical Programs for one of the following time periods: - for six consecutive months beginning the month the LPR contacted SSA, or

 Note: On a denied application, if the LPR provides the needed proof by the 60th day after the file date, reopen the application using the date the LPR provided the information as the file date. |